Explicit subconvexity for $\mathrm{GL}_2$: Introduction

 \subsection{Organization of the Paper}

 As \cite{Wu3}, instead of a linear exhibition according to the logical order, we decide to regroup the ingredients according to their natures.
 Each ``proof'' of a global result in the proof of Theorem \ref{MainThm} serves as a \emph{pointer} to the relevant global or local results at a more fundamental level.
-In fact, the number of period formulas contained in the current paper is much more than those (even the sum of) our previous works \cite{Wu14, Wu2, Wu3}.
+In fact, the number of period formulas contained in the current paper is much more than those in (even the sum of) our previous works \cite{Wu14, Wu2, Wu3}.
 The transitions between local and global computations occur so often that it is too difficult to write down the argument in a linear logical way.
-We can only encourage the reader, who really want to understand every detail of the proof, to linearize the argument by him/herself.
-Moreover, the current regroupment of arguments has the advantage to facilitate the possible future improvements if one seeks a better test function in our method.
+We can only encourage the reader who really wants to understand every detail of the proof to linearise the argument by him/herself.
+Moreover, the current regroupment of arguments has the advantage of facilitating the possible future improvements if one seeks a better test function in our method.

-Precisely, we will fix the notations \& conventions, set up the precise measure/operator of regularization and amplification in \S 2.1.
-We then recall our extension of the theory of regularized integrals as well as its first development to triple product case in \S 2.2.
-After these preparations, we give a formal proof of the main result in \S 2.3, reducing/pointing the task to the relevant local and global estimations scattered in \S 3 and \S 4.
+Precisely, we will fix the notations \& conventions and set up the precise measure/operator of regularization and amplification in \S 2.1.
+We then recall our extension of the theory of regularized integrals as well as its first development to the triple product case in \S 2.2.
+Since a big number of different triple product periods come into play in this paper, we standardize their Euler product decompositions in \S 2.3.
+After these preparations, we give a formal proof of the main result in \S 2.4, reducing/pointing the task to the relevant local and global estimations scattered in \S 3 and \S 4.
 This part is the adelization of the description given above in \S 1.2 in the general case and makes that subsection rigorous.
-Since a big number of different triple product periods come into play in this paper, we standardize their Euler product decompositions in \S 2.4.

 In \S 3, we recollect all the local estimations.
-They serve either directly for the ``compensation of convex bound'' in \S 2.3, or for the estimation of global periods in \S 4.
+They serve either directly for the ``compensation of convex bound'' in \S 2.4, or for the estimation of global periods in \S 4.
 Along the way, we also specify the test functions via their local data in the Kirillov model.

 \S 4 contains all the relevant global estimations.
 Note that many proofs given there are again \emph{pointers} to the local estimations given in \S 3.